NatLabRockies/opet-firmware/README.md

 - Register ID: `115`
 - Value: default `0`, standard `1`
 - Value Range: `0 ...
 3`
-- This parameter configures the select gain resistor of the PI controller at start-up, see section 4.3.8.2 for more information
+- This parameter configures the select gain resistor of the PI controller at start-up, see [Driver Proportional Gain Control](#driver-proportional-gain-control) for more information

 #### Integrator capacitor ID
 - Register ID: `116`
 - Value: default `0`, standard `1`
 - Value Range: `0 ...
 3`
-- This parameter configures the selected integrator capacitor of the PI controller at start-up, see section 4.3.8.3 for more details
+- This parameter configures the selected integrator capacitor of the PI controller at start-up, see [Driver Integrator Capacitor Control](#driver-integrator-capacitor-control) for more details

 ### Operating Temperature limits configuration